keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ```
 :::

-There's a large amount of complexity in this code.
-In order to make clear all effects, checked exceptions are leveraged and all exceptions that are known to be thrown by other functions must be translated into exceptions representing the domain of this function.
-As all false cases effectively communicated no information, they have been removed and replaced with exceptions typed according to the reason for failure, and the function now returns void as it is side-effecting and any return for success would be superfluous.
+There's a large amount of complexity in this code due to effects.
+In order to make clear all effects and where they occur, I have leveraged checked exceptions and all exceptions that are known to be thrown by other functions are translated into exceptions representing the domain of this operation.
+As all false cases effectively communicated no information so they have been removed and replaced with exceptions typed according to the reason for failure.
+The operation now returns void as it is side-effecting and any return for success would be superfluous.

 There are a number of checks along the dimension of presence.
-There's several along the dimension of success and failure.
-Each operation is dependent upon the success of the operation preceding it, and verification of success is performed following _procedural_ steps.
+There's several along the dimension of success.
+Each operation is dependent upon the success of the operation preceding it, following a _procedurally validated_ imperative flow.

 There's a lot of effects just in this code.
 Fortunately there are ways to model sets of these effects and contain the scope of their impact so that code is less complex.
 Rewriting the above code using an effect model may look like this: